bcaffo/LittleInferenceBook/manuscript/02_probability.md

-Therefore, when one says that intelligence quotients (IQ) in population follows a bell curve, they are saying that the probability of a randomly selected from this population having an IQ between two values is given by the area under the bell curve.
+Therefore, when one says that intelligence quotients (IQ) in population follows a bell curve, they are saying that the probability of a randomly selected person from this population having an IQ between two values is given by the area under the bell curve.

 Not every function can be a valid probability density